BaratiLab/PDE-Identification-Features/README.md

 Data samples were generated using COMSOL Physics PDE solver using FEM, and then normalized and reformatted to samples of size (21,21,500).
 You can access the data for 8 PDEs considered in this work from: https://drive.google.com/drive/folders/1hVcCHKJ-PWBbEWziGttiSqfruE3SK1Xy?usp=sharing .

 # Physical Feature Extraction
 Features are visualized and extracted from raw data samples in FEATURE_EXTRACTION.ipynb.
+The extracted features are then saved in the folder FEATURES.
+The processed features also can be accessed from the drive: https://drive.google.com/drive/u/0/folders/1hVcCHKJ-PWBbEWziGttiSqfruE3SK1Xy .

 # Prediction Model
 The pipeline of two experiments explained in the paper for identification of Partial Differential Equations from the extracted features are available in EXPERIMENTS.ipynb